n132/n132.github.io/_posts/2022-02-27-Communication-of-Processes-in-Linux-Codegate-2022-Isolated.md

 ---
-title: Communication of Process in Linux - Isolated
+title: Communication of Processes in Linux - Isolated
 date: 2022-02-27 11:11:21
 tags: CTF
 ---